microsoft/code-with-engineering-playbook/docs/continuous-integration/ci-in-datascience/working-with-notebooks/README.md

       displayName: "Commit notebook to repository"
     ```

-Now you have a pipeline that will generate the scripts as you commit your notebooks.
+Now we have a pipeline that will generate the scripts as we commit our notebooks.